icd2k3/use-react-router-breadcrumbs/README.md

 );

 // define custom breadcrumbs for certain routes.
-// breadcumbs can be components or strings.
+// breadcrumbs can be components or strings.

 // map & render your breadcrumb components however you want. const BreadcrumbTrail = ({ breadCrumbs }) => {